The Optometric Center of New York (OCNY) is the allied and endowing foundation of the State University of New York

 In 1983, the foundation’s Board of Trustees recognized the need for enhanced scientific research into the human visual system and moved to fund the establishment of a research institute at the College.
 One year later, thanks to a generous gift of $1.5 million from Mr. and Mrs. Adolph Schnurmacher, longtime benefactors, the institute was renamed the Adolph and Ruth Schnurmacher Institute for Vision Research.

-For 60 years, the Optometric Center of New York has stood as a shining example of what cooperation among visionary community leaders in education, business and philanthropy can accomplish.
+For over 60 years, the Optometric Center of New York has stood as a shining example of what cooperation among visionary community leaders in education, business and philanthropy can accomplish.
 The foundation’s enduring mission is to sponsor and support professional scholarships and fellowships, vision science research and vision care for those who cannot afford it.

 Since its inception, the Optometric Center of New York has had an ongoing commitment to the New York community and to the community-at-large.
 Whether supporting vision care for the working poor and indigent patients at the University Eye Center; awarding scholarships to optometry students who are academically outstanding and financially deserving; or supporting research into the complex human visual system, the Optometric Center of New York is dedicated to the future of healthcare and to the advancement of science.
 Among the programs and services that the foundation has supported over the years are:

 Faculty and students provide comprehensive vision care to those who are confined to their homes because of illness or disability.

 Students enrolled in the professional program in optometry and graduate programs in vision science at the College benefit from the foundation’s scholarship programs for academically outstanding students who are in financial need.

 Patients in need of vision care, especially from the city’s working poor families, can have their professional fees waived or lessened thanks to this foundation fund.